simbiose/SAU/README.md

 ##Contribute
 > Fell free to fork, modify and send a pull request.

+##How to
+> Import the /android project named SAU to eclipse and add it a android library on your android application and now you're ready to use it.
+> You also can see the documentation on /doc/index.html

 ##Changelog
  - Version 1.0.0
   - SimbiLog - Created